Tennessee's 28th Senate district

 Tennessee's 28th Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican Joey Hensley since 2012.

 Geography

-District 28 covers a rural swath of southern Middle Tennessee, including all of Giles, Lawrence, Lewis, Maury, Perry, and Wayne Counties.
-Communities in the district include Columbia, Lawrenceburg, Pulaski, Mount Pleasant, Waynesboro, Hohenwald, Linden, and part of Spring Hill.
+District 28 covers a rural swath of southern Middle Tennessee, including all of Giles, Lewis, Marshall, and Maury Counties, and includes part of Williamson County.
+Communities in the district include Columbia, Pulaski, Mount Pleasant, Hohenwald, and most of Spring Hill.

-The district overlaps with Tennessee's 4th and 7th congressional districts, and overlaps with the 64th, 69th, 70th, 71st, and 72nd districts of the Tennessee House of Representatives.
+The district overlaps with Tennessee's 4th and 5th congressional districts.
 It borders the state of Alabama.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.